The Great Bank Hoax: Production

 The film was financed by Georgia investors and filmed in Madison, Georgia.
-Warner Bros. picked the film up for US distribution.
+Warner Bros.
+Pictures picked the film up for US distribution.

 It was previously known as Remember Those Poker-Playing Monkeys and Shenanigans.

 Release

 The film was screened at the 1977 Deauville American Film Festival and the Virgin Islands Film Festival.
 Its premiere was in Atlanta, Georgia under the title The Great Georgia Bank Hoax.